jessodri/passerby/README.md

 - Users can only edit their own profiles and pickup requests
 - Users can reset requests and if they decide not to use the person who accepted it

+### Responsiveness

+I kept my design as simple as possible and used flexbox for most of my styling.
+Because of that it is pretty responsive, it might need to be tweaked in a few areas but I was happy with the result.

 ### Problems

 I had several problems while coding.

-I did not deploy to Heroku soon enough and when I tried I kept getting an error which turned out to be caused by the shrine uploader and compiled assets files.
+- I did not deploy to Heroku soon enough and when I tried I kept getting an error which turned out to be caused by the shrine uploader and compiled assets files.

-I also struggled to implement a messaging system in my app, I knew how to set up a basic system but my app required it to be tied to a specific pickup request.
+- I also struggled to implement a messaging system in my app, I knew how to set up a basic system but my app required it to be tied to a specific pickup request.
 This was very difficult for me to get working properly and I needed quite a bit of help with that.

+- I tried to implement a function that Maxi suggested to automatically redirect users to create their profile after they sign-up.
+Unfortunately it caused some errors and I made it even worse trying to make it work.
+I ended up rolling back to a previous commit.

 ### Future Development

 There are so many things that I could do to improve my application that I just did not have time for or do not yet have the skills.

 - The conversation/messaging system needs to be improved, it currently doesn't like it if the same 2 users try to converse on a different pickup request.

 - Better CSS styling, its pretty basic right now.

 - Implement a proper stripe transaction system where one user can transfer money to another.

 - Have the profile page show requests that the user has offered to pickup.

+- Allow users to search requests by location radius so they can find requests nearby.

+- Allow users to post how urgently they need the pickup completed.

+- Place more emphasis on the fact that we encourage people to plan pickups for journeys they make on a regular basis anyway eg. driving to the city for work each day.

+### Lessons Learned

--
+- ALWAYS git commit regularly

+- Deploy your site as early as possible so you can see where errors are occuring

+- Don't spend too long trying to solve one problem, ASK for help

+- Think about the user's needs